Municipal and School Board Election

 When required, election officials will go to the bedsides of electors in these facilities so they can vote.

-You must be on the Voters List in order to vote.
-If you are not on the List, you can get added if you can show proof of identity and proof of residence to election officials.
+You must be on the Voters' List in order to vote.
+If you are not on the list, you can get added if you can show proof of identity and proof of residence to election officials.

-If you are on the Voters List, you will be asked to show proof of identity when you go to vote – if you don’t have proof of identity, you can make a statutory declaration to receive your ballots.
+If you are on the Voters List, you will be asked to show proof of identity when you go to vote – if you don’t have proof of identity, you can make a statutory declaration to receive your ballot.

 A list of acceptable documents to show proof of identity and proof of residence is available at the link below.
 The list includes a “Declaration of Identity”.